 For this series I have begun breaking down rust, like that from barbed wire or the Mexican/American wall, into a pigment.
 The themes will explore physical and personal boundaries.

-I have been living in the southwest thinking a lot about borders and walls, having the wall to Mexico quite literally in my back yard.
-I have have thought a lot about the development and monopolization of land here in the states.
-The invention of barbed wire, which created physical property lines that are strewn all throughout the west as white colonizers claimed land rights.
-Being out in this quiet area has also allowed me to dive deeper into myself, exploring my person boundaries.
-I want this series to explore human's living on and pushing their edges.
+During and after living in the southwest thinking a lot about borders and walls, having the wall to Mexico quite literally in my back yard, I have have thought a lot about the development and monopolization of land here in the states.
+The invention of barbed wire, which created physical property lines that are strewn all throughout the west as colonizers claimed land rights.
+Being out in this remote area has also allowed me to dive deeper into myself, exploring my person boundaries.
+I want this series to explore human's pushing their edges.
 What drives us to push our comfort zones?